deepsense-ai/GenAI-Monitor/README.md

 print(response.choices[0].message.content)
 # The application code remains unchanged, but you save time and API costs
 ```
-## TODO

--- Query

-## Documentation

-Comprehensive documentation is available at

-index.md

-.

-For API reference, see

-api_reference

-.

 ## Contributing

 Contributions are welcome!
-Please see

-CONTRIBUTING.md

- for details on how to contribute to this project.
+Please see [CONTRIBUTING.md](https://github.com/deepsense-ai/GenAI-Monitor/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

-This project is licensed under the MIT License - see the
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/deepsense-ai/GenAI-Monitor/blob/main/LICENSE) file for details.

-LICENSE.md

- file for details.